-- If the Lithium batteries are off due to draining to reserve capacity, press and hold the blue button on the side of Battery Management System (BMS) located in front of each battery pack in the battery compartment.
+- 1. If the Lithium batteries are off due to draining to reserve capacity, press and hold the blue button on the side of each Battery Management System (BMS) located in front of each battery pack in the battery compartment or in the front overhead cabinet.
 This will turn on the BMS allowing voltage from the Lithium packs to power the house system. - 2.
 Each BMS will only turn on one pack, not both. - 3.
-At the FIRST reserve capacity shut down, the battery will turn off but can be restarted by pressing and holding the blue button on the side of the Battery Management System (BMS).
-When turned on, the word RESERVE will show above the battery SoC percentage until there has been a charge detected on the BMS for 2 minutes, then the RESERVE will disappear.
+At the FIRST reserve capacity shut down, the battery will turn off but can be restarted by pressing and holding the blue button on the side of each Battery Management System (BMS) or in the front overhead cabinet.
+When turned on, the word RESERVE will show above each battery SoC percentage until there has been a charge detected on the BMS for 2 minutes, then the RESERVE will disappear.